 On average, people tend to change their skin barriers every few days and reapply.
-However, keep in mind that this schedule depends on each individual’s needs, rate of usage, and ostomy product types.
+However, remember that this schedule depends on each individual’s needs, usage rate, and ostomy product types.

 Most ostomy appliances come equipped with a water-resistant adhesive that should seal quite well.
 However, if you’re having difficulties keeping your pouch sealed to your skin, there are special adhesives available that create a stronger seal than usual.

 180 Medical carries Convatec’s full line of extended wear ostomy products, including skin barriers and one-piece and two-piece pouches.

 If you’ve been changing your pouch more often and the skin surrounding your stoma has become more irritated (redness, chafing, bumps, etc.), you may want to look into a powder to absorb perspiration.

 As always, please consult with your treating physician or an Ostomy Nurse for specific care if you find skin irritation, rash, or discoloration around your stoma.